digitalblackboard/blackboard/content/course/robotics/python.md

 {{< spoiler text="What is the difference between lists and tuples?" >}}
 Lists

-- Lists are mutable - they can be changed
+- Lists are mutable - they can be changed!
 - Slower than tuples
 - Syntax: `a_list = [1, 2.0, 'Hello world']`